MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 		/MRS90Teradata/ MRO_EULA.txt

-  6. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*
+  6. Copy the following files to the Customer Mode directory (which you may need to create) _/var/opt/teradata/customermodepkgs_:

 		microsoft-r-open-3.3.2.tar.gz

-		New MRO file name (as downloaded from mran): microsoft-r-open-3.3.2.tar

-		Also need to copy files:
 		MRS90Teradata/RPM/microsoft-r-server-packages-9.0.rpm
 		MRS90Teradata/RPM/microsoft-r-server-teradata-9.0.rpm

   7. Point your Java-enabled browser to `https://<HOSTIP>:8443/put` where `<HOSTIP>` is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).